Crews battle fire at Sylvan Lake Lodge

 We don’t know yet about the extent of damage to the building, or the cause.
 There’s also no word yet on whether there are any injuries.

-The Sylvan Lake Lodge was building during the 1930’s, funded, in part, through Depression-era New Deal programs.
+The Sylvan Lake Lodge was built during the 1930’s, funded, in part, through Depression-era New Deal programs.
 A wing was added to the lodge in 1991.